 Some of Amplified Labs tools utilize Google Drive to store a local cache file.
 To use this file, you need to permit addons to use the Drive API.
 The setting for this can be found under Apps > Google Workspace > Drive and Docs > Features and Applications under the setting Drive SDK.

-Chrome Gopher utilizes the Admin console's data to report Chromebook metadata to the Administrator in a readable format.
+Gopher for Chrome utilizes the Admin console's data to report Chromebook metadata to the Administrator in a readable format.
 The Most Recent User metadata field is updated in the Admin console on the Logout event on the Chromebook.

 The Logout event is also tied to the device setting to erase local user data.
 As a result, when this setting is configured to erase user data, the Most Recent user data is empty.
 The setting for this can be found under Devices > Chrome > Settings > Device Settings > Sign-in settings.
 We recommend setting the User Data setting to Do not erase all local user data if administrators want to have a list of recently logged-in users.